Comprehensive treatment:

 At your first visit, you’ll want to be ready to talk about any symptoms you have.
 Your provider will want to know what your symptoms are and how long you’ve had them.
 They’ll also ask:

-If you were assigned female at birth (AFAB), your provider will also go over your menstrual history with you.
+If you're female, your provider will also go over your menstrual history with you.

 During this visit, you’ll also get a physical exam.
 Your provider will check your height and weight, posture, balance, gait (the way you walk) and overall strength and health.